 Fortunately, there’s a way to reduce or even cure the fear of rejection.

 If you want to find out if you fear rejection, we have a simple test for you.

 Imagine you go to your local coffee shop.
 As you're standing at the counter, imagine asking for a 10% discount.

 Most of us feel really uncomfortable just thinking about it, let alone trying it.

 We need to understand why we fear rejection in the first place.

-Our ancestors lived in small tribes where being accepted was the utmost importance because if others didn’t like you, you could get ostracized/banned from the tribe which meant almost certain death.
-Therefore, people who didn’t care about being accepted aren’t probably our direct ancestors because they usually died before their genes were transferred.
+Our ancestors lived in small tribes where being accepted was of the utmost importance.
+If others didn’t like you, you could get banned from the tribe and almost certainly face death.
+Therefore, people who didn’t care about being accepted probably aren’t our direct ancestors because they usually died before their genes were transferred.

 How to overcome the fear of rejection